Skip to main content

 The goal of this project is to build an interactive, physical desktop dashboard that monitors PC hardware telemetry in real-time.
 Instead of relying on traditional on-screen software overlays, this device brings the data to the physical world using a custom 3D-printed enclosure, analog gauges, and a digital display.

-On the front panel, two SG90 servo motors act as analog needles constantly displaying the CPU and GPU temperatures.
+On the front panel, two SG90 servo motors act as analog needles constantly displaying the hardware temperatures—the left gauge is dedicated to the CPU, while the right gauge monitors the GPU.
 Between them, an SSD1306 OLED screen provides detailed digital readouts.
-By rotating the KY-040 encoder, the user can switch the OLED menu to view CPU/GPU load percentages or Network speeds.
+By rotating the KY-040 encoder, the user can switch the OLED menu from the temperature readouts to view the real-time internet Network speeds (download and upload rates).

 The dashboard also features an active hardware alarm with multi-sensory feedback.
-If the CPU or GPU temperature exceeds a hardcoded threshold (e.g., 85°C), the STM32 triggers a piezo buzzer, activates a coin vibration motor, and shifts the WS2812B RGB LED lighting to a flashing red state.
-Additionally, pressing the encoder button utilizes the USB HID connection to send multimedia keyboard commands (like Mute or Volume Up/Down) directly to the PC.
+For demonstration and safety purposes, if the temperatures exceed the hardcoded thresholds (>80°C for the CPU or >70°C for the GPU), the STM32 triggers a piezo buzzer, activates a coin vibration motor, and shifts the WS2812B RGB LED lighting to a flashing red state.
+Additionally, pressing the encoder button sends a wireless command back to the PC, where the Python script automatically intercepts it and toggles the host's audio state (Mute/Unmute).

 Motivation